mjbuckley/react-redux-todo-app/README.md

-# Redux-Test
+# React Redux Todo App

-This is a simple todo list app built using React and Redux.
-It is largely the same as the todo app presented in the [Redux documentation](https://redux.js.org/basics), but it has a few very minor changes and some additional notes.
+This is a simple todo list app built using React, Redux, and React Router.
+It is an implementation of the todo app from the [Redux documentation](https://redux.js.org/basics) that has been expanded in several ways (List here).
+You can view the app in action here: (add link here).

 ## Useage